GMalzac/ProgImage.com/README.md

 ```

 Once the request is completed, the API will render the index view with highest from lowest ID.
+You can access your uploaded picture using the image_url value.

 ## Uploading a batch of picture